xrayfel/xrayfel.github.io/venue.md

 <h1>Workshop venue </h1>

-  The workshop will be held in the Campus Luminy of Aix-Marseille University, in the "Calanques" Natural Parc.
-The campus is 1 hour in public transport from the central train and bus stations (Gare Saint Charles), and 46 minutes from the old port in the city center (Vieux Port).<br>
+The workshop will be held in the Campus Luminy of Aix-Marseille University, in the middle of the "Calanques" Natural Parc.
+The campus is 1 hour in public transport from the central train and bus stations (Gare Saint Charles), and 46 minutes from the old port in the city center (Vieux Port).
+A combination of Metro and Bus might be required to reach the campus (see more details below).<br>

 <iframe width="425" height="350" src="https://www.openstreetmap.org/export/embed.html?bbox=5.4332971572875985%2C43.22669354534018%2C5.448746681213379%2C43.232298479847344&amp;layer=mapnik&amp;marker=43.22949216841962%2C5.441021919250488" style="border: 1px solid black"></iframe><br/><small><a href="https://www.openstreetmap.org/?mlat=43.22949&amp;mlon=5.44102#map=17/43.22950/5.44102">View Larger Map</a></small>